Last Updated on January 28, 2023 by Lori Geurin

 Prepackaged food tends to have high sugar content, such as cookies, cake, ice cream, etc. They’re also loaded with unhealthy ingredients that can lead to weight gain and other health problems down the line.

 3. Get Enough Sleep

 Getting quality sleep may help lower unhealthy blood sugar levels.
-Restorative sleep is also important because sugar cravings often increase when you feel tired and stressed.
+Restorative sleep is also crucial because sugar cravings often increase when you feel tired and stressed.

 Here’s some more info on getting good sleep.

 - How CBD Can Help You Get Better Sleep, Relax and Lessen Pain